Top 10 Best Mechanical Science Trades

 Work Environment: Construction equipment operators work in nearly all weather conditions.
 They often get dirty, greasy, muddy, or dusty.
 The majority of operators work full-time, and some operators have irregular work schedules.
 Some construction projects, especially road building, are done at night.

-Job Outlook through 2028: 10% growth (faster than average)
+Job Outlook through 2033: 4% growth (as fast as average)

 Construction Equipment Operator Fun Fact: A bulldozer is a common heavy equipment vehicle used by construction equipment operators.
 While every machine varies in horsepower, weight, and price, the average has over 300 horsepower, weighs more than 40 tons, and cost more than $250,000 to buy!